Planning is essential for consistent outcomes

 Advantage is no metal ion toxicity and wear is minimal.

 EXCELLENT: Delta on Delta - better than Forte and excellent to date but need careful follow-up.
+I have had cases where the heads were "out of round" and the coupling squeaks causing an effusion.

 NOVEL BEARING COUPLINGS